Foundations of regular variation on topological spaces: Vague convergence

 \paragraph{Mapping theorem}

-If a Baire measurable map $\psi:\XX\to\YY$ is bornologically consistent (see Definition~\ref{def:morphism}) and $\mu\in\Msigma[\sX]$, then the \emph{pushforward} $\psi\mu$ (defined as $\psi\mu(A)=\mu(\psi^{-1}(A))$ for Baire measurable sets $A$ from the ideal $\sY$ on $\YY$) belongs to $\Msigma[\sY]$.
-The same hold for Borel measures if $\psi$ is Borel measurable.
-It should be noted that it is possible that $\psi\mu$ is trivial, that is, it vanishes on all sets from $\sY$.
-The following result merges the mapping theorems in \cite[Theorem~2.5]{hul:lin06}, \cite[Theorem~2.3]{lin:res:roy14} and \cite[Theorem~B.1.21]{kul:sol20} for (bounded on a bornology) Borel measures on Polish spaces with the continuous mapping theorem for finite Baire measures available in \cite[Theorem~4.3.12]{bogachev18}.
+If a Baire measurable map $\psi:\XX\to\YY$ maps the union set of $\sX$ into the union set of $\sY$ and is bornologically consistent (see Definition~\ref{def:morphism}) and $\mu\in\Msigma[\sX]$, then the \emph{pushforward} measure $\psi\mu$ (defined by $\psi\mu(A)=\mu(\psi^{-1}(A))$ for Baire measurable sets $A$ in the ideal $\sY$ on $\YY$) belongs to $\Msigma[\sY]$.
+The same conclusion holds for Borel measures if $\psi$ is Borel measurable.
+It should be noted that it is possible for $\psi\mu$ to be trivial, that is, it may vanish on all sets in $\sY$.
+The following result merges the mapping theorems provided in \cite[Theorem~2.5]{hul:lin06}, \cite[Theorem~2.3]{lin:res:roy14} and \cite[Theorem~B.1.21]{kul:sol20} for (bounded on a bornology) Borel measures on Polish spaces with the continuous mapping theorem for finite Baire measures available in \cite[Theorem~4.3.12]{bogachev18}.